Superior knowledge doctrine

-The superior knowledge doctrine is a principle in United States contract law which states that the government must disclose to a contractor any otherwise unavailable information that is vital to contract performance.
+The superior knowledge doctrine is a principle in United States contract law that states that the government must disclose to a contractor any otherwise unavailable information that is vital to contract performance.
 It is also referred to as "the Helene Curtis doctrine of superior knowledge.

 In order to recover under the superior knowledge doctrine, a contractor must prove each of the following elements: